aptos-labs/workspace/workspace/README.md

 3. For TypeScript projects, creating a `tsconfig.testing.json` file to be used within Workspace (this step will be skipped if the file already exists).

 ## Write tests

+By default, Workspace will look for a `contract` folder in the root of your project containing your project's Move contracts.
+Make sure your Move contracts are in this folder or [configure Workspace to use a different folder](#workspace-config).

 If you have initialized Workspace for the first time, feel free to check out the generated test file `my-first-test`.